AndreasKarageorgos/Anonymous-Chat/README.md

  * andreas_karageorgos@protonmail.com

- I will delete the email after I read it.
+ I do not keep the emails that I receive after I read them.